 The swift pace of research and discovery around Alzheimer’s disease has yielded new treatments that, more than ever before, give patients a reason to hope.
 Early, accurate diagnosis is important to access FDA-approved medications and improve patient care.

-Mayo Clinic Laboratories has developed two innovative evaluations for Alzheimer's disease, which use cerebrospinal fluid (CSF) biomarkers to achieve a high concordance with amyloid positron emission tomography (PET) scan.
-The methodology on both tests is optimized to reduce pre-analytical variability and ensure diagnostic accuracy, these clinically validated tests deliver fast, accurate answers that can improve access to Alzheimer’s disease treatments.
+Our innovative Alzheimer's disease evaluations use cerebrospinal fluid (CSF) biomarkers to achieve a high concordance with amyloid positron emission tomography (PET) scans.
+Optimized to reduce pre-clinical variability and ensure diagnostic accuracy, these clinically validated tests deliver fast, accurate answers that can improve access to Alzheimer’s disease treatments.

 6.7 million individuals diagnosed with Alzheimer’s disease in 20231